ncatlab/nlab-content/pages/265.md

 The first and the last steps are traditionally included, but are not really necessary:

 1. Instead of applying the first step and restricting attention to arguments that are chain complexes concentrated in a single degree, one can evaluate $\mathbb{R} Ch_\bullet(F)$ on all chain complexes (and then, if desired, take homology groups).
-In homological algebra one then speaks of [[hyper-derived functor]]s.
+In homological algebra one then speaks of [[hyper-derived functors]].

 1. The last step of taking cohomology groups serves to extract invariant and computable information.
 It also destroys the simple composition law of functors, though.
 But there is a computational tool that can be used to recover the derived functor -- in this homological sense -- of the composite of two functors from their individual derivations: this is the [[spectral sequence]] called the  <a href="http://ncatlab.org/nlab/show/spectral+sequence#GrothendieckSpectralSequence">Grothendieck spectral sequence</a>.